Lightning-AI/pytorch-lightning/docs/source/logging.rst

     -   Setting both ``on_step=True`` and ``on_epoch=True`` will create two keys per metric you log with suffix ``_step`` and ``_epoch``, respectively.
-You can refer to these keys e.g. in the `monitor` argument of :class:`~pytorch_lightning.callbacks.model_checkpoint.ModelCheckpoint` or in the graphs plotted to TensorBoard.
+You can refer to these keys e.g. in the `monitor` argument of :class:`~pytorch_lightning.callbacks.model_checkpoint.ModelCheckpoint` or in the graphs plotted to the logger of your choice.

 Manual logging